Pretz333/pretz.dev/README.md

 - [ ] Add the rest of my projects.
 - [ ] Visual Studio is smaller than the rest of the techlogos.
 - [ ] Techlogos are taking the focus away from the project.
 Are they too big?
 Wrong color?
 - [ ] What about if we made the post color for projects the same as projects are on the front page?
 That would simplify the color for the problem above.
+Perhaps splitting the projects into the buckets from above could be the "base", then the projects would stack on top like on the homepage

 ### Contact Page Improvements